-Торіс Data Request PGE Response Describe management's role in assessing and managing climate- related risks and opportunities.
+Topic Data Request PGE Response zation nted actionable. d we all see atic provides elated risks Describe management's role in assessing and managing climate-related risks and opportunities.
 The executive team plans and executes on strategies designed to achieve our priorities, including sustainability-related issues and initiatives, such as growth plans and the clean energy strategy.
 Throughout the year, our management team regularly reports to the board on the execution of our long-term strategic plans, the status of important projects and initiatives, and the key opportunities and risks facing the Company.
-Each business area is responsible for certain aspects of sustainability and uses effective performance management techniques and compensation design to align employees around successful execution of our efforts to achieve our goals.
-PGE also utilizes a management-led Sustainability and Environmental, Social and Governance Steering Committee.
-This committee is comprised of a cross- functional group with members from multiple different departments, focused on driving cohesion throughout the business and operationalizing sustainability at PGE.
+Each business area is responsible for certain aspects of sustainability and uses effective performance management techniques and compensation design to align employees around successful execution of our efforts to achieve our goals. inance, and atters, ited to it and Risk ining our of PGE's ained in the vides ch was ey risk a mitigation PGE also utilizes a management-led Sustainability and Environmental, Social and Governance Steering Committee.
+This committee is comprised of a crossfunctional group with members from multiple different departments, focused on driving cohesion throughout the business and operationalizing sustainability at PGE.
 It includes senior leaders with diverse skills and includes members from Human Resources/DE&I, Environmental Services, Finance, Supply Chain, and other key departments.
 This committee is co-chaired by the Controller and the Senior Director of Policy, Planning and Sustainability.
 This cross-functional committee provides governance, oversight, and support for PGE's ongoing commitment to mature our strategies, communications, and reporting to be best-in-class, while enhancing and integrating our overall Sustainability functions throughout the organization.
 This committee reports to our Strategy Executive Steering Committee and met two times in 2023; these meetings were well attended.